 (A) The TSF shall not apply to any portion of a project located on a property or portion of a property that will be exempt from real property taxation or possessory interest taxation under California Constitution, Article XIII, Section 4, as implemented by California Revenue and Taxation Code Section 214.
-However, any Hospital Post-Secondary Educational Institution that requires an Institutional Master Plan under Section 304.5 of the Planning Code shall not be eligible for this charitable exemption.
+However, any Hospital or Health Medical Service Post-Secondary Educational Institution that requires an Institutional Master Plan under Section 304.5 of the Planning Code shall not be eligible for this charitable exemption, and shall as of the effective date of this Ordinance be subject to the TSF, as set forth in Section 411A.4 and 411A.5, below.